How to Connect with People on a Deeper Level: Going Beneath the Surface with the 3 S’s

-Do you want to know how to understand people better?
+Do you want to understand people better?
+Then you need to get better at understanding emotions.
 A starting point is to examine a wide-spread lie we tell others — and ourselves.

 A misleading exchange takes place a billion times a day: “Hey, how’s it going?”
 “Great, thanks.
 You?”
 “I’m fine!”
-Has communication occurred, or been blocked?
+Has a connection just occurred, or been blocked?

 In this barrage of “checking in,” there’s no real exchange of information, but there is a mutual deception.
 In asking the question, we pretend that we’ve actually seen and heard the other.
 In answering, we’ve followed convention but hidden our experience.
 Why?
 Safety.
 It’s “normal,” which means it’s comfortable.
 Speed.
 It’s fast, which means we don’t need to get caught up.
 Script.
 We all know we’re “supposed to” stay on the surface, so we do.